Request an Appointment

 Why Do Bridges Fail?

 If you want your dental bridge to last as long as possible, it’s good to know what can cause it to fail.
-In essence, a bridge typically fails when something happens to the teeth or gums underneath.
-It might be cemented to these oral supports for stability, but if decay weakens the structure of the natural teeth, or gum disease makes the gumline recede, a bridge will still be unable to stay in place.
+In essence, a bridge typically fails when something happens to the teeth or gums that keep it in place.
+It might be cemented to these oral supports for stability, but if decay weakens the structure of the natural teeth, or gum disease makes the gumline recede, a bridge will be unable to stay in place.

 What Can I Do to Help It Last Longer?